Steelcase: Noteworthy products

+One of the company's earliest products was "The Victor", a fireproof steel wastebasket introduced in 1914, which became widely used in offices at a time when fire prevention was a significant concern.

+In 1945, Steelcase introduced modular metal office furniture systems that allowed for standardized components and flexible configurations.
+The approach enabled a wide range of desk and table arrangements and supported the repair, replacement, and reuse of individual components over time.

 Steelcase released Multiple 15 desks in 1946, which introduced standardized desk sizing and became a universal industry standard.

 Series 9000 was released in 1973 and became Steelcase's most popular line of office systems.

-The Leap chair, introduced in 1999, sold 5,000 units a week during its first year and became the company's most popular release.
+The Leap chair, introduced in 1999, sold 5,000 units a week during its first year and became one of the company's most widely known products.
 The ergonomic office chair was designed with eight adjustable areas for users to control, including chair height, armrest positioning, lumbar support, seat depth, and back positioning.
 The chair was developed over four years, cost $35 million to design, and resulted in 11 academic studies and 23 patents.

 The company released the Gesture chair in 2013, which is designed to support the way workers naturally sit.

-Steelcase innovates the industry with the 1945 Metal Office Furniture Company path in an attempt to be more sustainable.
-The idea started when Steelcase saw the need for furniture to be personalized for custom size spaces with the ability to be able to fix a broken part if necessary.
-This series then came to be over 200 compatible arrangements for tables and desks.
-The process for this simple assembly of parts for the new design was to repair, replace or recycle as many times as the user needs.

 Brands

 Subsidiaries include AMQ, Coalesse, Halcon, Orangebox, Smith System, and Viccarbe, as well as several other brands such as Steelcase Health and Education.
 The company established an office accessories brand called Details in 1990.
 In 1993, Steelcase launched Turnstone, a line of furniture designed for small businesses and home offices.
-Designtex, which produces interior textiles and upholstery, was acquired in 1998.
-Nurture was founded in 2006 to create products for the health care industry, including furniture and interiors for waiting rooms, offices, and clinics.
-The brand became Steelcase Health in 2014.
+Designtex, which produces interior textiles and upholstery, was acquired in 1988.

+Nurture was founded in 2006 to create products for the health care industry, including furniture and interiors for waiting rooms, offices, and clinics, and was rebranded as Steelcase Health in 2014.

 Steelcase merged three of its subsidiaries (Brayton International, Metro Furniture and Vecta) to form Coalesse in 2008.
-Coalesse products are meant for what the company calls "live/work" spaces, a result of the frequent overlap of home and office in modern working habits.
+Coalesse products are intended for "live/work" environments, reflecting the overlap between home and office in modern working habits.